Connect with others who understand.

 As one MyMSTeam member said, “One drink anymore makes me feel like I’ve had 10!
 Didn’t bother me at all until the MS.”

 A review of multiple studies showed that “alcohol seemed to have a negative effect on disability progression in MS,” although results varied by country.
 Moderate or high levels of alcohol consumption have also been associated with more severe brain lesions on MRI, which may indicate more severe MS disease progression.
-Overall, the review of these studies was inconclusive and suggests that alcohol “might be related to both good and bad outcomes in MS.”
+Overall, the review of these studies was inconclusive and suggests that alcohol “might be related both to bad and to good outcomes in MS.”

 Alcohol and Disease-Modifying Therapies